corgi-in-tights/saber-assistant/devlog/day-3.md

 This system I like a lot more because it is far more flexible. `ExternalClassifier` has a buddy `CategoryFilteredExternalClassifier` which just only sends intents that fit the categories given by the `IntentGroupContextProvider`.

 Oh yeah and because they get referred to a lot, made some namespaced shortcuts in `context_providers.json` and `skills.json`.
 One bad part about this system is that pretty much every single intent is probably going to need a skill, the good part is very similar intents can re-use the same skill using override kwargs, but still a lot of typing to do to implement all these.

+Override kwargs none for now I think?
+Can do a bit of a parent thing, but that's for later.
+Instead, just redefine new ones or use one from the list.
+The name is important now, its used for accessing it in the context handler and classifier (since the contexts obj is just a big dict) and duplication-prevention.